Artur Janosz

-Artur Janosz (born 16 June 1993) is a Polish former racing driver.
+Artur Sebastian Janosz (born 16 June 1993) is a Polish former racing driver.

 Career

 Karting

 Born on 16 June 1993 in Pszczyna, Janosz began karting in 2010 in the local Senior category of the Rotax International Open, in which he became 24th.
 This is the only registered karting championship in which he competed.

 Euroformula Open

 Janosz graduated to the European F3 Open Championship, with Campos Racing, in 2013.
 He finished in the points three times: in the second race in Spa-Francorchamps and both races in Monza.
-He became 13th in the championship with 16 points.
+He became 13th in the championship with sixteen points.

 Janosz remained in the series, now renamed as the Euroformula Open Championship, with RP Motorsport.
 He finished as runner-up in the championship 89 points behind teammate Sandy Stuvik, who won a staggering eleven out of sixteen races.

 GP3 Series

-In 2015, Janosz will move up to GP3 with Trident.
+In 2015, Janosz would move up to GP3 with Trident.